The Auteurs

-The Auteurs were a British alternative rock band of the 1990s, and a vehicle for songwriter Luke Haines (guitar, piano and vocals).
+The Auteurs were an English alternative rock band of the 1990s, and a vehicle for songwriter Luke Haines (guitar, piano and vocals).

 History

 Formerly a member of the Servants, Haines created the Auteurs with his then-girlfriend Alice Readman on bass guitar, former classmate Glenn Collins on drums, and later added James Banbury on cello.

 The Auteurs demo tape and gig led to the band gaining a recording contract with Hut.
 Their first single "Show Girl" was praised by the British music magazine Melody Maker and the album New Wave (1993) was nominated for a Mercury Music Prize.
 The Auteurs later became associated with the Britpop movement.
 However this association was not liked by Haines, who frequently made derogatory remarks about his peers.
 After New Wave, the band remained on the fringes of the music scene.
 Drummer Glen Collins was replaced by Barny C. Rockford, after being headhunted from Out of My Hair by producer Phil Vinall.
 Their next album Now I'm a Cowboy (1994), built on the themes of New Wave and contained Haines' best known song, "Lenny Valentino".
 Demonstrating, again, their difference from their musical peers, the band's next release was The Auteurs vs. μ-Ziq, Auteurs songs remixed by producer μ-Ziq (aka Michael Paradinas).
 In interviews at the time Haines claimed he found contemporary techno and house music more interesting than most Britpop bands.

 In 1996, The Auteurs released After Murder Park, produced by Steve Albini, and it included "Land Lovers", "Unsolved Child Murder", and "Buddha".
 The album was recorded at Abbey Road Studios following a year during which Haines had spent most of his time in a wheelchair after jumping off a wall.
 Haines made the Baader Meinhof album as a solo artist under the name Baader Meinhof, using some musicians from the Auteurs.
 The Auteurs supported Baader Meinhof at a London show in Camden's Dingwalls.
 The last Auteurs record, How I Learned to Love the Bootboys, was released in 1999.
 Alice Readman left the band around the time of the last album, and was replaced by various musicians for live/touring purposes.